Working TogetherMoving Forward Through Stress and Conflict

 Even parents who are divorcing or divorced can improve their relationships by learning to communicate in respectful child-centered ways.
 When working with families of divorce, I serve as a co-parent counselor, parent coordinator, collaborative divorce family specialist and mediator.
 I help divorcing parents decrease conflict, make healthier parenting and scheduling decisions, and co-parent more effectively.
-I am committed to helping parents give children a sense of family.
+I am committed to helping parents give children a strong sense of a healthy family.